-What is minimally invasive spine surgery?
+What are minimally invasive and robotic spine surgery?

-When is minimally invasive spine surgery used?
+When are minimally invasive and robotic spine surgery used?

-- Spinal fusion, which is often performed on degenerative disks
+- Spinal fusion, which is often performed on degenerative disks.

-- Deformity corrections, such for conditions like scoliosis
+- Corrections for conditions like scoliosis.

-- Repair of herniated discs
+- Repair of herniated discs.

-- Repair and stabilization of vertebral compression fractures
+- Repair and stabilization of vertebral compression fractures.

-What are the benefits of minimally invasive spine surgery?
+What are the benefits of minimally invasive and robotic spine surgery?

-- Minimally disrupting the normal tissues (muscles, ligaments, etc.)
+- Minimally disrupting the normal tissues (muscles, ligaments, etc.).

-- A few tiny scars instead of one large scar
+- A few tiny scars instead of one large scar.

-- Reduced postoperative pain
+- Reduced postoperative pain.

-- Less blood loss during surgery
+- Less blood loss during surgery.